BIGJRA/BIGJRA.github.io/rejuv.md

 | Koffing      | 5        |
 | Grimer       | 5        |

-Toxel is our next target for Zumi’s quest.
+Toxel is our next target for Zumi's quest.
 Grab the *Hyper Potion* in here.
 Head up, then grab the Rift dex entry for Code: Corroso here.

 After heading up, show Erick the Weird Diary if you want to save